Skip to content

 </vfsmml>

 The following example shows how to present dependencies between various state machines.
-The predefined VFSM CMD is used as an input and as an output and is designed for inter-VFSM communication (see also A.02 in Appendix A).
+The predefined VFSM CMD is used as both an input and an output and is designed for inter-VFSM communication (see also A.02).

 2_4_2_1_Master_VFSM